9.3 Force Options, Communication, and Control

 | Assaultive action | Immediate threat | Move from words to lawful force as needed |

-TCOLE describes ineffective control as a force level below the subject's resistance.
-Excessive control is unreasonably greater than the resistance and may cause preventable injury.
-Exam answers often hide the issue by giving an officer a real problem but then offering an overbroad response.
-Choose the answer that is purposeful, controlled, and no more than a reasonable officer would use under all facts.
+TCOLE defines ineffective control as a force level below the subject's resistance, which leaves the officer and others in danger.
+Excessive control is force unreasonably greater than the resistance and may cause preventable injury and liability.
+Exam answers often hide the issue by giving the officer a real problem and then offering an overbroad response.
+Choose the answer that is purposeful, controlled, and no more than a reasonable officer would use under all the facts.

 Communication strategy is tested heavily because BPOC says verbal skills make up most police duties.
 Officers must communicate with people who may not want to listen, are emotionally charged, distrust police, or are being watched by a crowd.
-Good tactics include listening, empathizing, asking, paraphrasing, summarizing, and using ethical, rational, practical, or personal appeals.
+Effective tactics include listening, empathizing, asking, paraphrasing, summarizing, and offering ethical, rational, practical, or personal appeals to gain voluntary compliance before resorting to physical control.

-Scenario guidance: during a traffic stop, a nervous driver refuses to sign a citation and refuses to provide identifying information.
-A strong exam answer does not jump straight to high-level force.
-It identifies the legal authority, tries clear communication, uses questions to gain information, explains consequences when safe, assesses signs of impairment or disability, and chooses lawful control only if repeated refusal or conduct makes words ineffective.
+Worked scenario.
+During a traffic stop, a nervous driver refuses to sign a citation and refuses to give identifying information.
+A strong answer does not jump to high-level force.
+It identifies the legal authority, tries clear communication, uses questions to gain information, explains the consequences of refusal when safe, assesses signs of impairment or disability, and chooses lawful control only if repeated refusal or conduct makes words ineffective.
+In Texas, signing a citation is a promise to appear, not an admission of guilt, and explaining that often resolves the standoff.

 Audience and constraints matter.
-BPOC Chapter 28 says everyone present is part of the audience, and the officer should read whether people are receptive, hostile, or critical.
+Chapter 28 says everyone present is part of the audience, and the officer should read whether people are receptive, hostile, or critical.
 Constraints include weather, noise, time of day, location, officer mood, the person's values, intoxication indicators, and disability indicators.
-Procedural justice means adapting communication without surrendering lawful control.
+Procedural justice means adapting the communication without surrendering lawful control of the scene.

-Exam trap: hostile words are not automatically an attack.
+Exam trap.
+Hostile words are not automatically an attack.
 TCOLE teaches that words and gestures alone are not an attack, but words plus actions may show danger.
-When words and actions disagree, trust actions and be ready to use lawful force if the facts require it.
+When words and actions disagree, trust the actions and be ready to use lawful force if the facts require it.

 Which list matches TCOLE's force options in Chapter 28?